KustelR/ftn/README.md

 ## How to build

-Create build of plugin
+Create normal plugib build

 ```
 npm run build
 ```

-Watch changes and create build
+Watch changes and rebuild on the fly

 ```
 npm run dev